-How to crop your YouTube video and download the result
+How to crop your video for YouTube and download the result

 One of the most difficult things about shooting a YouTube video is getting the framing right.
 It’s far too easy to get the perfect shot, only to discover in the editing process that you left an unwanted object in the frame, or you wish you’d placed your camera had come closer to the subject so there isn’t as many distractions going on in the scene.